Salt Lake City’s Four Critical Needs

 - Train and hire 50 new police officers to be dispatched to 23 neighborhood beats – providing a “community policing” model that residents requested.

 - Provide ongoing funding for new officers and associated support services (like 911 operators, prosecutors and court personnel).

 - City leadership approved hiring 50 new police officers in late 2017 in recognition of residents’ concerns about the safety of their neighborhoods.

 - Once trained and hired, new officers will be dispatched to 23 neighborhood beats.

 - Additional police presence will also assist in serving growing daytime and evening populations and contribute to the multi-jurisdictional Operation Rio Grande project.

-- The hiring of additional officers requires the support of 13 civilian positions, prosecutors, 911 operators and court personnel.
+- The hiring of additional officers requires the support of 13 civilian positions, prosecutors, 911 operators, court personnel, and more.

 - $12 million a year (supported by a sales tax increase)